AUSTRALIAN REPTILE PHOTOS, DISTRIBUTION MAPS AND INFORMATION

 Breeding Taipans.
 Cooktown female and Cairns male.

 The blue bolus near the vent of the female is caused by the male's hemipene.

-The above picture is of Oxyuranus scutellatus and Herpetologisticus stupdus.
+The above picture is of a Taipan Oxyuranus scutellatus and Herpetologisticus stupdus.
 David warns: "PLLEEEASSSE, kiddies, don't try this at home."
-The snake is a very tame long term cb animal.
+The snake is a very tame long term captive bred animal.

 Venomous snakes do not always inject venom when biting, however due to the extremely high toxicity of the venom of this species, it is vital that first aid is performed immediately (Constrictive bandage etc) and the patient is taken immediately to hospital.
 Lack of symptoms may not mean that the victim has not been envenomated.